-Most local banks are not going to be able to match the interest rate you’ll find at credit union, but that doesn’t mean they won’t have their advantages.
+Most local banks are not going to be able to match the interest rate you’ll find at a credit union, but that doesn’t mean they won’t have their advantages.

 A local bank is likely to be able to offer a few things a larger bank can’t.
 For example,

-Fewer fees and lower interest rates than the larger banks.
+Fewer fees and lower interest rates than larger banks.
 Larger banks will have technological and logistical advantages over smaller community banks and credit unions.

 The network of ATM’s, cutting edge apps, and a branch on every block all cost money.